Welcome Back Gandhi: Cast

+Soundtrack

+The music was composed by Ilaiyaraaja and features a promotional song by Vaikom Vijayalakshmi.

 Reception

-The Hindu gave a positive review for Welcome Back Gandhi, commenting that "It's a noble, valiant effort that needs to be seen and promoted just so that another filmmaker is encouraged to invest in a film as honest as this, one that will invoke and appeal to the patriot in you, despite its idealistic failings."
+The Hindu gave a positive review for Mudhalvar Mahatma, commenting that "It's a noble, valiant effort that needs to be seen and promoted just so that another filmmaker is encouraged to invest in a film as honest as this, one that will invoke and appeal to the patriot in you, despite its idealistic failings."